 Our exterminators are available to carry out emergency extermination treatments 24/7.
 Don’t hesitate to call us!

-You should be able to return to your home 6 hours after the first treatment, unless you have allergies or cancer, are pregnant or have young children.
-In those cases, the return time may be from 12 to 24 hours later.
+Once our exterminators have finished the decontamination process, you should be able to return to your home 6 hours after the first treatment.
+If you have allergies or cancer, are pregnant or have young children, the return time may be from 12 to 24 hours later.
 Be sure to air out all rooms as soon as you return.

-You’ll be asked not to wash the floors for three weeks, but you may vacuum 2 to 3 days later to pick up dead bugs.
+In order to prevent bed bugs returning, you’ll be asked not to wash the floors for three weeks, but you may vacuum 2 to 3 days later to pick up dead bugs.
 You should also wash all clothing and personal items in hot water and dry them at the hottest dryer setting for at least 30 minutes.
-Put everything into new bags until after the second treatment.
+Put everything into new bags until the second treatment has been applied.

-After the second treatment, our technician will set up bed bug traps to determine whether the infestation was successfully eradicated.
-If not, we will conduct further treatments to get rid of the remaining insects.
+After the second treatment, our Montreal exterminators will set up bed bug traps to determine whether the infestation was successfully eradicated.
+If this isn’t the case, we will conduct further treatments to get rid of the remaining insects.
 If you follow our instructions carefully, we can help you get rid of the problem once and for all!